Pulecz/md/content/python_edu.md

 ## Requirements:
 * free time
 * patience
-* Ideally Arch Linux installed otherwise any RPM based or Deb based Linux distribution (Fedora Red Hat) or any deb based (Debian, Linux Mint, Ubuntu) or Windows 7+ PC OR any 2006+ laptop wit h functional USB port to boot flash with Arch Linux from, so even notebooks without HDDs will work.
-You can try with some Apple product (MAC) but don't expect much support, since I have no e xperience with those products.
+* Ideally Arch Linux installed otherwise any RPM based or Deb based Linux distribution (Fedora Red Hat) or any deb based (Debian, Linux Mint, Ubuntu) or Windows 7+ PC OR any 2006+ laptop with functional USB port to boot flash with Arch Linux from, so even notebooks without HDDs will work.
+You can try with some Apple product (MAC) but don't expect much support, since I have no experience with those products.

 ## Resources:
 Go look at [https://github.com/archclassroom/python-beginners](https://github.com/archclassroom/python-beginners)